How to claim compensation for an easyJet flight delay?

-It is important to note that the right to care is completely separate from the right to compensation for a delayed flight.
+It is important to note that this right is completely separate from the right to easyJet compensation for a delayed flight.
 You are entitled to food and drinks for the period of your wait regardless of the circumstances that have brought easyJet’s flight delay about.
 In other words, even if your disruption was due to bad weather, your right to care remains and the airline should help you out with your additional expenses.

 Often times, easyJet will offer you a voucher for your expenses at the airport.
 If the voucher amount is insufficient to cover your costs, feel free to go over its limit.
 The airline is required to reimburse you for any costs in excess of its amount.
 Remember to hold on to your receipts.

-In fact, if the airline does not offer you a voucher, it is still required to recompense you for any costs you incur.
-Again, keep your receipts as they are the only accepted proof of expenditures.
+In fact, if the airline does not offer you a voucher, it is still required to compensate you for any costs you incur.
+Again, keep your receipts as they are the only acceptable proof of expenditures.
 Unfortunately, bank statements are not accepted.

 If you are involuntarily denied boarding of your flight, you can claim easyJet denied boarding compensation.
 As with flight delays and cancellations, the compensation amount will depend on the flight distance.

 If your flight was shorter than 1500 km, you can claim up to €250 in easyJet flight compensation.
 Your refund rises to €400 for flights spanning between 1500 and 3500 km.

 Your easyJet compensation further increases to €600 if your flight exceeded 3500 km.
 These long-haul services would normally take more than four and a half hours.